tu-delft-library/file_naming_and_folder_organisation/README.md

 # Files-and-Folders Jupyter Book

-This repository is the pilot version of the files-and-folders book.
+This repository contains the text and images for the data literacy mini-module "File Naming and Folder Organisation."